vkavith/SBA-320-React-Web-Application/README.md

 + themealdb.com external API used to get "Meals Search" and "Meals by Area"

 + Meals Search - Used API for this.
+Enter keyword like "Chicken", "Fish", "Beef", "soup","noodle" in the Search.
 Click button Meals Search.

 + Meals By Area - used API for this.
-Click button "Meals By Area"
+Choose a Country from the list, Click button "Meals By Area"

 Unsolved problem - Render deployment failed.
 Checked Log, couldn't deploy.
 Followed Dylan's video.